 The Artisan Gallery was established in Spring 2005 through the efforts of Mary Stoppert and Carmen M. Perez, who served as co-curators through July 2008.
 Throughout the present WMG has continued exhibiting and selling hand-made crafts.

 All craft items should be originals that are well designed and fabricated by the artist.
 We are always looking for new work, and we encourage the submission of traditional, as well as non-traditional materials, techniques and processes.
 We do not exhibit drawing, painting, printmaking, mixed media or photography at the Artisan Gallery, unless they have been incorporated or used within the craft disciplines.

-The policy requires that all art and craft items must first be submitted to the Artisan Gallery curator.
+The current policy requires that all art and craft items must first be submitted to WMG Staff.
 Accepted artists will then be contacted and asked to bring or send in their work.
-Membership is not necessary, but there is an entry fee of $24.00 for submission to our theme calls for arts and crafts.
-There are no entry fees for general craft submissions, but participating artisans should support Woman Made Gallery with their membership.
+Membership is desired, but not required and there are no entry fees for general craft submissions.
 All craft items should be for sale and are kept on consignment for the duration of three months cycles or for the specific theme cycles.
 Artisans are paid 60% commission within 30 days of a sale.
 WMG members do receive a discount of 10% on any arts and crafts purchases.